Training and Evaluation#

 Training#

-Download the training data from Hugging Face, and extract them into the data/datasets/ directory.
+Download the training data from Hugging Face, and organize them in the form mentioned in installation.

 ./scripts/train/start_train.sh --name "$NAME" --model-name navdp